dyno-might/dyno-might.github.io/_posts/2024-05-08-survey-results.md

 Believe me, I know.

-I've had a few experiences with "real" (good) editors and there's no denying that they make thing *much* better.
-It's plausible that if you take me with my current writing skill and an an editor, the results are better than what I could do by myself after practicing writing for the rest of my life.
+I’ve had a few experiences with “real” (good) editors and there’s no denying that they make things *much* better.
+It’s plausible that (me with my current writing skill) + (an editor) is better than (me afte practicing writing for the rest of my life).

 A few people have even volunteered (or were conscripted) and helped edit a few posts (thank you), but proper editing takes a *lot* of time/experience/talent/effort and it just seems preposterous to ask anyone to do that for free.